How to Resolve Image Issues on Your Email Signatures

 2. Clear the Don’t download pictures automatically in HTML e-mail messages or RSS items check box.

-Sometimes you might see that the images do not download on your company-wide email signatures.
+Sometimes you might see that your images do not appear in your company-wide email signatures.
 This might be due to the fact that your Google Workspace super admin has disabled automatic image downloads.

-First, check that automatic image downloads are enabled on your Gmail inbox.
+First, make sure that automatic image downloads are enabled on your Gmail inbox.

-If you are a GSuite admin and the email signature images from BulkSignature are not visible, you can whitelist the bulksignature domain so that the Google Admin console will regard the company-wide email signatures safe.
+If you are a Google Workspace administrator and the email signature images from BulkSignature are not visible, you need to whitelist the BulkSignature domains so that your Google Admin console regards the company-wide email signatures safe.

 1. Log in to Google Admin Console